-Born and raised in Madrid, Spain, David is an editor and writer with a background in Psychology who loves books as much as he loves people.
+Born and raised in Madrid, Spain, David (he/him) is an editor and writer with a background in Psychology who loves books as much as he loves people.
 You can find him behind his laptop and second coffee or walking around his hometown buying more and more books, always ready to listen and trade stories.

 Kim is an experienced and kind developmental editor—maybe because she’s a mom, or maybe because she’s Canadian.
 But she has a knack

 From an early age, Madison Parrotta was paranoid that she’d never be able to read.
 When she was proven wrong, she devoured as many books as she could.
 As Madison grew older and continued to read, she noticed the lack of people like herself (i.e. that were disabled).
 At this point, she knew she wanted to work with books that were written by disabled writers or were about disability in a way that dismantled ableism.